 This page contains information about the political and management structure of Council, and how these work together.

-In addition to meetings of the full Council, decision-making is separated into three primary committees and nine specialist committees.
+In addition to meetings of the full Council, decision-making is separated into four Committees of the Whole and four Specialist Committees.

 They set policy and monitor management activity to make sure that Council business is being conducted in accordance with legislation, Council's strategic objectives and the 'Community Outcome' objectives.